angular/angular/aio/content/guide/deprecations.md

 | `@angular/router` | `preserveQueryParams` | [`queryParamsHandling`](api/router/UrlCreationOptions#queryParamsHandling) |       |

 \* To see APIs removed in version 10, check out this guide on the [version 10 docs site](https://v10.angular.io/guide/deprecations#removed).

-{@a esm5-fesm5}

-### `esm5` and `fesm5` code formats in @angular/* npm packages

-As of Angular v8, the CLI primarily consumes the `fesm2015` variant of the code distributed as part of `@angular/*` npm packages.
-This renders the `esm5` and `fesm5` distributions obsolete and unnecessary, adding bloat to the package size and slowing down npm installations.

-This removal has no impact on CLI users, unless they modified their build configuration to explicitly consume these code distributions.

-Any application still relying on the `esm5` and `fesm5` as the input to its build system will need to ensure that the build pipeline is capable of accepting JavaScript code conforming to ECMAScript 2015 (ES2015) language specification.

-Note that this change doesn't make existing libraries distributed in this format incompatible with the Angular CLI.
-The CLI will fall back and consume libraries in less desirable formats if others are not available.
-However, we do recommend that libraries ship their code in ES2015 format in order to make builds faster and build output smaller.

-In practical terms, the `package.json` of all `@angular` packages has changed in the following way:

-**Before**:

-<code-example path="deprecation-guide/angular.package.json" language="json" region="deprecatedPackageJson"></code-example>

-**After**:

-<code-example path="deprecation-guide/angular.package.json" language="json" region="packageJson"></code-example>

-For more information about the npm package format, see the [Angular Package Format spec](https://goo.gl/jB3GVv).

 {@a style-sanitization}